 Response to Need: VPH developed the Live Well with Diabetes class aimed at community members living with Diabetes.
 In addition to general Diabetes education, the bilingual class allows participants to interact with a pharmacist, registered dietician, and fitness instructor.
-In CY23 128 community members participated in the class.
+In CY24 94 community members participated in the class.

-Proper nutrition is essential for individuals with Diabetes.
-Due to inflation, food insecurity remained high post pandemic.
-VPH supported many food programs, including those that directly impacted individuals with Diabetes.
+VPH supported many food distribution programs, including those that directly impacted individuals with Diabetes.

-- Renewed support for the local YMCA fresh produce distribution program. - Provided a grant for the OneGeneration Senior Center which delivers in-home meal delivery, food distributions, and also serves as a congregate meal site. - 4,000 pounds of food were collected and distributed from our annual hospital wide food drive.
+- Provided a grant for the OneGeneration Senior Center which delivers in-home meal delivery, food distributions, and also serves as a congregate meal site. - Over 10k canned goods were collected and distributed to local partners during our annual hospital wide food drive.